mtconnect/cppagent/README.md

 * `MqttClientId` - Port number of MQTT Broker

-    *Default*: 1883
+    *Default*: Auto-generated

 	> **⚠️Note:** Mqtt Sinks and Mqtt Adapters create separate connections to their respective brokers.
-Because of this, best practice is to explicitly specify their respective `MqttClientId` when using a common broker*
+Because of this, when using a single broker for source and sink, best practice is to explicitly specify their respective `MqttClientId`
-	>>
-	``
+	>

 	> **⚠️Note:** Currently, there is no JSON parser functionality.
 Agent is expecting a raw SHDR-formatted string

 	Example mqtt adapter block: